 The Hansens from Get Smart and Keith (now on bass) and Warwick from The Aliens.
 Keith didn’t last long and was replaced by Nigel Russell from a Selwyn College band, Retrox.
 The infamous Reena was originally written about Keith’s girlfriend and was the band’s first single although it didn’t appear until after the second.
 It was on Ripper RIP 4.
 Their second single Feel So Good / I Hate The Spelling Mistakes / Hate Me Hate Me (Propeller REV 2) was a Top 30 hit in June 1980.

 The Idle Idols deserve a place in history, if only because it could never be done again.
-They were perhaps the worst band ever to perform but they pulled it off because they did it with panache.
-The main members of the band were Julie Collette (guitar), Leonie Bachelor (bass), Sandra Jones (vocals) and Paul Gibbs (vocals).
-Of the twenty or so who passed through, Paul was the only male, and although none of them could really play, they had a verve and bounce all of their own.
+They were perhaps the worst band ever to perform at Zwines.
+And they were perhaps the best band to perform at Zwines.
+The main members of the band were Julie Collette (Jamie Jetson) (guitar), Leonie Bachelor (bass), Sandra Jones (vocals), Paul Gibbs (vocals) and Shona (drums).
+Paul was the only male, and although none of them could really play, they had a verve and fabulous bounce all of their own.